ExpressPods for the National Student Survey (NSS)

 How does the ExpressPod fit with the NSS?

-All you have to do is choose one or more questions from the NSS that you wish to focus on, and set up your ExpressPods to poll students on them.
-We would also give the following advice: - Spread ExpressPods around campus to capture feedback from a students in a variety of contexts. - Feel free to change the question to explore different parts of the NSS. - However, don’t change the question too often.
-If you do, you won’t be able to monitor improvements so effectively as the year ges by. - Take advantage of the fact that you can change ExpressPod buttons from smiley faces to multiple-choice mode.
+All you must do is choose one or more questions from the NSS that you wish to focus on and set up your ExpressPods to poll students on them.
+We would also give the following advice: - Spread ExpressPods around campus to capture feedback from a students in a variety of contexts. - Feel free to change the question to explore various parts of the NSS. - However, don’t change the question too often.
+If you do, you won’t be able to monitor improvements so effectively as the year goes by. - Take advantage of the fact that you can change ExpressPod buttons from smiley faces to multiple-choice mode.
 Now you can ask multiple-choice questions to seek further detail from time to time, whenever you like. - You could even combine this exercise with OMBEA Response, our audience response system, in student focus groups to quantify the more detailed feedback you’ll receive.